-Questions regarding the contest, schedules, or rules interpretation may be sent to the contest administrator by e-mail at: email@example.com
+Questions regarding the contest, schedules, or rules interpretation may be sent to the contest administrator by email at:

 Questions received prior to the official entry submission date will not be answered directly.
 Select questions “may” be answered in the FAQ prior to the entry submission date.
 Official questions and answers received following the entry submission date will be posted on the website FAQ.

 Facebook as an additional means of communicating with the teams during the contest weekend only.
 This will NOT be a means of communicating rules, FAQ's, protests, etc, but only used in case of emergencies, weather delays or contest weekend schedule updates.
 Additional information will be included in a contest site/ schedule email to be sent out to the registered teams prior to the fly-off.

 Flight Line and Order:

 A flight order list will be generated and emailed to the teams on the Wednesday prior to the fly-off weekend.
 Teams will always rotate in this order.
 The flight order will be repeated continuously.